waynecharr/Wayne_Charrette_Bootcamp_Portfolio/README.md

 - "Index.html notes added" - added updated notes to the hmtl.
 Resume links to LinkedIn.
 - "Code descriptive text and added images to readme" - cleaned up code.
 Added descriptions for sections.
 First attempt to add an imgae to the readme.
 Not sure if it worked.
 - "Fixed pictures in ReadMe" - images were broken.
 They are now fixed.
+- "Fixed broken hover in Contact Me" - noticed a broken hover when reviewing code today.
+Simple fix to change from a class to an ID.
+Pushed forward a fix.

 # Git hub deployment